Some of the links in this post may be affiliate links.

 Well, this plant is like your frigid friend.
 They’re going to complain at every chance they get.

 If you place this plant outside, please make sure that the minimum nighttime temperature stays at LEAST 50-55 degrees Fahrenheit (approximately 10-13 Celcius) if not warmer!
+A safer bet would be a minimum of 60F.

 If the temperature dips below 50F (10C) or so, especially for extended periods, you may as well kiss this plant goodbye.
 They detest the cold and will protest with yellowing leaves and start to go dormant.